Grand old hotels

 • Shanghai has several fine hotels built in the Art Deco style in the city's glory days, the 1840s to the 1930s:

-• 10 The Imperial Hotel (Tokyo, Japan).
+• 15 The Imperial Hotel (Tokyo, Japan).
 The oldest of the three, tracing its history to 1890 during the Meiji era, though the current building is a modern one completed in 1970.
+The entrance courtyard and the main lobby of the 1923 Frank Lloyd Wright-designed building was moved to the Meiji-Mura Museum in Nagoya, where it can be viewed today.
 Imperial Hotel (Q712476) on Wikidata Imperial Hotel, Tokyo on Wikipedia

-• 11 Hotel Okura (Tokyo, Japan).
-Opened in 1962 and a symbol of Japan's Postwar economic boom, the original building was demolished in 2015, and the current building completed in 2019, though its interior still very much preserves the feel of the original.
+• 16 Hotel Okura (Tokyo, Japan).
+Opened in 1962 and a symbol of Japan's Postwar economic boom, the original building was demolished in 2015, and the current building completed in 2019, though its main lobby was painstakingly recreated during the reconstruction to preserve the feel of the original.
+The Okura Museum of Art, the first private museum in Japan in a building dating back to 1927, is located on its grounds.
 The Okura Tokyo (Q11337851) on Wikidata Hotel Okura Tokyo on Wikipedia

 Middle East